Pink-Crab/PinkCrab-Plugin-Framework-Docs/index.md

 * **Hook_Loader** - The primary loader used to registering all Actions and Filters throughout the framework (Read more)
 * **DICE** - An externally developed, light weight Dependency Injection Container created by [Tom Butler](https://r.je/dice).
 (Read More) ([DICE GitHub](https://github.com/Level-2/Dice))
 * **PSR11 (Container)** - The PHP-FIG interface for Containers, we use this as a base to our own DI_Container interface ([Read More](https://www.php-fig.org/psr/psr-11/))
+* **Collection** A class based Collection for making working with arrays/lists cleaner.
+Comes with the ability to create simple typed collections.
 ## Modules

 While you can extend Perique to do anything you need, we also have a collection of Modules created to give access commonly used functionality.
 In the years we have been using Perique (and predecessors), these are modules we have used over and over.
 In previous versions, these modules were a part of the core package.